johnroper100/dropplets/README.md

   <a href="https://gitmoji.carloscuesta.me/"><img src="https://img.shields.io/badge/gitmoji-%20😜%20😍-FFDD67.svg?style=flat-square"/></a>
 </p>

-> Template repository for create quickly new universal web app (SSR) with VueJs, Nuxt, all Firebase tools like authentification and deploy on Firebase Hosting in seconds 🚀
+> Template repository for quickly creating new universal web app (SSR) with VueJs, Nuxt, and Firebase, and deploying it on Firebase Hosting within seconds 🚀

 ## ✨ Demo